Economics Scholarships and Aid

 Donald W. Pearson Endowed Scholarship

-This is an award given to an economics major or minor with a minimum GPA of 3.0 with preference given to an Honors Program participant and/or a student with international study experience.
-Award established by Professor Emeritus Donald W. Pearson.
+The Donald W. Pearson award is given to an economics major or minor with a minimum GPA of 3.0 with preference given to an Honors Program participant and/or a student who is interested in an international study experience.
+The award was established by Professor Emeritus Donald W. Pearson.

 Jason Lawless